tri-cods/tidy-data/sections/exploring-openrefine.md

 ### Faceting

-For the column labeled **Rent of house**, let's filter the census data based on how much rent tenants were paying.
+For the column labeled **Rent of house room**, let's filter the census data based on how much rent tenants were paying.

 First, we'll want to convert the column to numeric data by selecting **Edit Cells** -> **Common Transforms** -> **To number**.

-Note that not *all* rows were converted, why not?
+Note that not *all* rows were converted.
+Why not?

 From the same column, select **Facet** -> **Numeric facet**.